akasranjan005/counting-fingers/README.md

 ## Count how many fingers are in the Image using Tensorflow

-This is my project from Deep Learning Specialization course of Coursera.
-Improved the accuracy to 83%.
+This is my project from Deep Learning Specialization Course.
+Improved the accuracy to 83% and working to improve further.....